Aktharmiah/teamaker/README.md

 # INTRO

-This small app allows the user to to randomly pick a team, accoring to the selection criteria as outlined below.
+This small app allows the user to to randomly pick a team member, accoring to the selection criteria as outlined below, to make tea!!

-Each member of the team must have a skill level of either junior, intermediate or senior.
-The application must allow the user to randomly select the next team member to make the tea during a working day.
+Each member of the team has a skill level of either junior, intermediate or senior.
+The application allows the user to randomly select the next team member to make the tea during a working day.
 The tea making selection algorithm uses these rules.

 **Member section criteria**